ClaudiaBrauer/WALRUS/parallel_coordinates/README.md

 You can use the interactive parallel plot also as help to understand how WALRUS works.
 Drag the bars and see whan happens to the parameters and diagnostics.

 - Which parameters cause much evapotranspiration reduction?
 Select only low values of ETred.
-You'll see that these results belong to runs with deep channels (cD high).
+You'll see that these results belong to runs with deep channels (high cD).
 When channels are deep, groundwater has to become deeper to get the same drainage flux.
 When groundwater is deep, the top soil is dry.
 When the top soil is dry, evapotranspiration is reduced.

-- Which parameters cause high peak discharges?
+- Which parameters cause high discharge peaks?
 Select only high values of Q95.
 You'll see that these occur with high cW (much water led to quickflow reservoir), low cQ (sharp discharge peaks caused by fast quickflow reservoir) and low cD (shallow channels).

 - Which parameters cause surface water infiltration during a large part of the year?
 Select only high values of t_SaboveG.
 You'll see that this happens when cD is small (shallow channels, leading to surface water levels close to the soil surface).
-The parameters cW, cQ and cS do not affect drainage conditions, but drainage conditions are highly correlated with the fraction of quickflow (frac_quick).
+The parameters cW, cQ and cS do not affect drainage conditions.
+Drainage conditions are highly correlated with the fraction of quickflow (frac_quick).